A comprehensive resource for safe and responsible laser use

 Injuries from momentary (accidental/unwanted) exposures: According to the U.S. Food and Drug Administration (FDA), as of April 2012 the FDA has never received a report of eye injury from momentary exposures to laser pointers of Class 2 and 3R power (e.g., below 5 milliwatts).

-Injuries from deliberately-caused exposures: Most proven or credible reports of laser eye injuries to the general public are self-inflicted -- often by youths who do not realize (or care about) the consequences.
+Injuries from deliberately-caused exposures: Many proven or credible reports of laser eye injuries to the general public are self-inflicted -- often by youths who do not realize (or care about) the consequences.
 FDA has heard of injuries caused when a person intentionally stared into the beam for a prolonged period of time.

 Injuries from consumer lasers: A useful list of reported laser eye injuries — some better documented than others — can be found in surveys published in 2013 and 2015 by the Swedish Radiation Safety Authority called SSM.
 The surveys are summarized here (2013) and here (2015); the full SSM documents (in English) are here and here.